This article was originally published on 21 January 2019 and updated on 14 October 2020.

 The definition is pretty packed with meaning, so here’s what each key word means.

 health insurance plan: MediShield Life covers hospitalisation bill expenses, and not General Practitioner visits.
+Coverage is also provided on a as-charged basis, so you don’t get cash payouts for other expenses.

-all Singaporeans and permanent Residents: MediShield Life covers everyone, regardless of any pre-existing conditions.
+all Singaporeans and Permanent Residents: MediShield Life covers everyone, regardless of any pre-existing conditions.

 MediShield Life is enacted under the MediShield Life Scheme Act and administered by the Central Provident Fund (CPF) Board, with oversight from the MediShield Life Council and in close partnership with the Ministry of Health.